 Whatever you choose for your wedding, jewelry worn should be suitable for the occasion, as well as symbolic of the change in your life.

 Your gown and hairstyle will impact the wedding jewelry you wear.
-Larger, dangling earrings look very flattering if you taller and wear your hair pulled back or up in a bun.
+Larger, dangling earrings look very flattering if you are taller and wear your hair pulled back or up in a bun.
 Shorter hair, a looser design or a more petite physique look best with something smaller — diamond studs or drop pearls, for example.
 This also works well if your makeup is dramatically defined.

 Although brides traditionally wear pearls and diamonds, colored stones have become a popular alternative in wedding jewelry.
 Among the more popular are sapphires and emeralds.